Muze1/Python4E/README.md

 # Python4E
-Repository for all projects from Python for Everybody course by Dr Chuck Severance.
+Repository for all projects and exercises from Python for Everybody course by Dr Chuck Severance.